clairemoorecantwell/learnLexicalConstraints/readme.md

 **probDenom:** This is for calculating MaxEnt probability for candidates of this input.
 It's just the denominator for that calculation: sum(e^(-H))

-**predProbsList:** List of each candidate's predicted probability, for use in sampling
+**predProbsList:** List of each candidate's predicted probability, `predictedProb`, for use in sampling

+**obsProbList:** List of each candidates observed probability, `observedProb`, for use in sampling

 **lastSeen:** For use in online learning, this is a tag that notes when the UR was last sampled.
 It's used for decaying the lexically-specific constraints